Women’s Equality Day: A Celebration of Female Leadership

 Why do we need more women in leadership roles across industries?

 There needs to be different opinions and abilities in all industries.
-There needs to be a balance in strengths in the workplace that eventually benefits all employees.
-Women are used to balancing several aspects of their lives on a daily basis.
+There needs to be a balance of strengths in the workplace that eventually benefits all employees.
+Women are used to balancing several aspects of their lives daily.
 So it’s important to allow women a seat at the table to express their ideas and provide their opinions, whether it be as the head of a construction company, auto manufacturer, or Fortune 500 company.

 Can you offer a final message of empowerment or word of advice for women just starting their careers?